-O Apply Pressure O Score Points O Contest Possession O Go Forward Provide Support O Create Continuity a position to receive the ball from their teammate.
+O Apply Pressure O Score Points O Contest Possession O Go Forward Provide Support O Create Continuity

 - 1. Split players into two equal teams, lining up on opposite ends of the field. - 2.
 One team begins with the ball and starts the game with a free pass. - 3.
 Players advance the ball by passing in any direction. - 4.
 Players cannot run with the ball and may only advance it by passing.